 Planning overnight trips with secondary school students can be difficult, but we hope to have solved any of your concerns with these tips.

 Residentials at one of our activity centres are the perfect way to help grow your students’ characters and skills, but most importantly, they provide the space for your students to explore, enjoy time with friends and have fun!
-Explore our range of outdoor school trips.
+Explore our range of residential trips for secondary schools & outdoor school trips.

 At PGL, we have a comprehensive range of programmes, locations and activities to enjoy, so get in touch today to discuss your next school adventure trip.